WHOIGit/ifcb-data-sharer/README.md

 ## Optional "Sync Only" mode

-If you just need to sync an existing group of data files in a directory, you can run the script with the optional `-sync-only` flag before your arguments:
+If you just need to sync an existing group of data files in a directory, you can run the script with the optional `-sync-only` flag before your arguments.
+This operational mode will end the program after the sync is complete:

 ```
 ./ifcb-file-watcher -sync-only data_directory user_name “dataset name”